Elkoumy/shareprom/README.md

 ```

 ## Running Demo on Open VM
 As mentioned above, to run the full system, you need to have Academic license.
-To make it easier for the reader, we prepared a demo that present our work and could run on the Sharemind's open VM.
+To make it easier for the reader, we prepared a demo that presents our work and could run on the Sharemind's open VM.

 #### Instructions to open the demo on the Open sharemind VM:
 * Get and install the virtual machine from [sharemind's website](https://sharemind.cyber.ee/)